henriquecsampaio/henriquecsampaio/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Henrique Sampaio and I'm a Software Engineering student based in Toronto.
-With a strong passion for backend development and a versatile skill set that encompasses JavaScript, Java, Python, HTML, and CSS, I'm on a journey to bring innovative and efficient solutions to life through code.
+With a strong passion for backend development and a versatile skill set that encompasses JavaScript, Java, Python, HTML, and CSS.
+I'm on a journey to bring innovative and efficient solutions to life through code.